fenilghael/Cumulative1/README.md

 | 9    | Cody       | Holland    | T403       | 2016-06-13 | 43.20  |
 | 10   | John       | Taram      | T505       | 2015-10-23 | 79.63  |

+### Application To complete assignment
+ASP.NET MVC – The web framework utilized for developing the application.

+C# – The primary programming language for backend functionality.

+MySQL – A relational database system used for managing teacher and class records.

 ## 💻 **How to Get Started**